upup1904/ulysses_splits/HOW_TO_HELP/about.md

 # About

-## motto

-Get it out in bits.
-(Gabler 11.586)

 ## About UPUP

-UPUP is a project to accumultate resources to facilitate discussion of Ulysses in small chunks.
-The work is broken into "UPUP"s, each corresponding roughly to 1 page in print editions.
-The first 368 parts (thru the middle of Wandering Rocks) use the divisions of Delaney's podcasts.
+There are two UPUPs: UPUP on reddit and UPUP on Github.  **UPUP on reddit** is a series of posts, approximately every four days, each having approximately one page of Ulysses.  **UPUP on Github** is an open ended project to collect freely reusable material related to Ulysses.
+It is organized around passages from the the novel , each roughly a page as printed in the 1922 edition (more in Circe, less in Penelope).
+The first 368 parts (thru the middle of Wandering Rocks) use the divisions of Frank Delaney's "re Joye" podcasts.

-The UPUP project is open source, hosted on Github, with CC0 licensing, so that anyone can use the materials for any purpose, and so that the project can be easily continued when the original creators go to their eternal reward, are incarcerated, or for any other reason stop maintaining the project.

-As of 2019, the project is still embryonic an suggestions on how it should develop are welcome.
+As of December 2019, the project is still embryonic an suggestions on how it should develop are welcome.
 Some thoughts of mine (/u/Earthsophagus on reddit):

 ### Current features

 episodes split into chunks, with Gabler line numbers and Egoist page numbers.
-Currently Scylla-Cyclops are complete.
+Currently Scylla-NaussicaaCyclops are complete.

 Links to episode-wide blog posts, modernism lab, Digital archive.

 ### Envisioned features

++ per-chunk links to scholarly resoures (e.g.  from Jstor, Academia, MUSE) and bibliographical citatations to printed matter.

++ links to relevant podcasts

 + unobtrusive mark for Gabler line ends

 + page numbers from other editions, Viking, Alma

-+ per-UPUP links to scholarly resoures (e.g.  from Jstor) and bibliographical citatations to printed matter.

 + vocabulary and etymology notes per page

-+ links to podcasts
++ freely reusable (CC0) commentary

 ## How to Contribute